-ntroducing the OmniBook
+1. Introducing the OmniBook 1-

 Taking Inventory

-Included in the OmniBook 2100/3100 box
+Included in the OmniBook 2100 box 1-

 To buy OmniBook accessories

 OmniBook features

 Setting Up Windows

 To set up the OmniBook for the first time

 Configuring the OmniBook with the BIOS Setup utility

 To run the BIOS Setup utility

 Configuring the OmniBook with TopTools

 To install TopTools

 To run TopTools

 To get more information about TopTools

+To get more information about TopToole

-perating the OmniBook
+2. Operating the OmniBook 2-

 Starting and Stopping the OmniBook

-To start and stop the OmniBook
+To start and stopping the OmniBook

 To reset the OmniBook

 Using the OmniBook Touch Pad

 To use the touch pad

 To configure the touch pad

 Using the OmniBook Display

 To adjust the display brightness and contrast

 To extend the life of the display

+To suspend the OmniBook when closing the display

-Adjusting the Audio System
+Adjusting the Audio System 2

-To adjust the volume manually
+To adjust the volume manually 2

-To adjust the volume in Windows
+To adjust the volume in Windows 2·

-Using the OmniBook Keyboard
+Using the OmniBook Keyboard 2-1

 To use the Fn hot keys

-To use the Windows keys
+To use the Windows keys 2-1

-To use the embedded keypad
+To use the embedded keypad 2-1

 To use the ALT GR key

 Checking the Status of the OmniBook

-To interpret the status lights
+To interpret the status lights 2-1

-To interpret the status panel indicators
+To interpret the status panel indicators 2-1

 Protecting the OmniBook

 To set or change a password

-TT 11.

-To install McAfee VirusScan To attach a security cable To set PC identification To enable hard disk drive lock 2-18 2-19 2-20 2-20 3.
-Managing Battery Power Monitoring Battery Power To check the battery status To respond to a low-battery warning To recharge a battery To replace the main battery To install a secondary battery Conserving Battery Power To optimize battery life To set time-outs To get the most from your battery 3-1 3-3 3-4 3-5 3-7 3-8 3-9 3-9 3-10 3-11 4.
-Making Connections Using OmniBook Plug-In Modules To replace a plug-in module.
-To connect the floppy disk drive externally To insert or eject a floppy disk To insert or remove a CD To insert or eject a Zip disk.
-Connecting External Devices To indentify the external ports To connect an external display 4-1 4-3 4-4 4-5 4-5 4-6 4-7 4-8 4-9 4-10 To enable the built-in and external displays To change display settings in the BIOS Setup utility To connect a parallel device.
-To connect a serial device To connect an external keyboard or PS/2 mouse.
-To connect USB devices.
-To connect audio devices To make an infrared connection Using PC Cards 4-10 4-10 4-11 4-11 4-11 4-12 4-13 4-14 4-15 4-15 To insert a PC Card To remove a PC Card To find tested PC Cards Using Docking Products To install a docking tray To dock the OmniBook To undock the OmniBook 4-15 4-16 4-16 4-17 4-17 4-18 4-19
+To delete a password 0.4

+To install the McAfee VirusScan utility 2-19

+To attach a security cable 2-20

+To set PC identification 2-21

+To enable hard disk drive lock 2-21

+3. Managing Battery Power 3-1

+Monitoring Battery Power 3-1 3-3

+To check the battery status 3-4

+To respond to a low-battery warning 3-5

+To recharge a battery 3-5 3-5

+To replace the main battery 3-3 3-7

+3-7 3-7

+To install a second battery 3-7 3-8

+Conserving Battery Power 3-8

+To install APM for Windows NT 4.0

+To optimize battery life 3-9

+To set time-outs 3-10

+To get the most from your battery 3-11

+4. Making Connections 4-1

+Using OmniBook Plug-In Modules 4-3

+To install hot-swap support 4-3

+To replace a plug-in module 4-4

+To connect the floppy disk drive externally 4-5

+To insert or eject a floppy disk 4-5

+To insert or remove a CD 4-6

+To change the boot order of a device 4-7

+Connecting External Devices 4-8

+To indentify the external ports 4-9

+To connect an external display 4-10

+To enable the built-in and external displays 4-10

+To change display settings in the BIOS Setup utility 4-10

+To connect a parallel device 4-11

+To connect a serial device 4-11

+To connect an external keyboard or PS/2 mouse 4-11

+To connect USB devices 4-12

+To connect audio devices 4-13

+To make an infrared connection 4-14

+Using PC Cards 4-15

+To insert a PC Card 4-15

+To remove a PC Card 4-16

+To find tested PC Cards 4-16

+To install Card Executive for Windows NT 4.0 4-17

+Using Docking Products 4-18

+To install a docking tray 4-18